-I am interested in the linguistic make-up of dialogues within literary texts and my research belongs to the field of literary stylistics, which analyses style using the methodology promoted by linguistics and especially pragmatics.
-I have become increasingly interested in a new field of research that has developed within historical pragmatics: historical (im-)politeness.
-Past uses of (im-)politeness are studied in close connection with the discourse on (im-)politeness of that historical period, using a wide variety of socio-cultural sources such as conduct literature, rhetorical treatises, school manuals, etc. These texts are also interesting in that they are historical expressions of metapragmatic awareness: they explicitly reflect on the norms that are supposed to guide the ongoing self-monitoring of 'polite' communication.
+I pursue a distinctly interdisciplinary research agenda and my work belongs to that branch of literary stylistics which interrogates literary texts with the methodology promoted by linguistics, in particular, the pragmatics of politeness and impoliteness and historical pragmatics.
+Past uses of (im)politeness are studied in close connection with the metadiscourse on (im-)politeness of that historical period, using a wide variety of prescriptive sources such as courtesy, conduct and etiquette books, rhetorical treatises, school manuals, children's literature, etc. These texts are interesting in that they are historical expressions of metapragmatic awareness: they explicitly reflect on the norms that are guiding the ongoing self-monitoring of 'polite' communication.

 2022 saw the online publication of the Corpus dei Galatei Italiani dell'Ottocento (CGIO) or Corpus of Nineteenth-Century Italian Conduct Books, a specialised corpus compiled by Annick Paternoster and Francesca Saltamacchia.
 The CGIO contains a representative sample of the vast production of conduct and etiquette manuals in Italy during the long 19th century, 1800-1920.
 To download CGIO from SwissUbase, click here.

 Conference presentations in 2023: the 56th Annual Meeting della Societas Linguistica Europaea (Atene); the 18th International Pragmatics Conference (Brussels), the 14th SymPol conference (Madeira), the International Network of Address Research workshop - INAR7 (Nijmegen); the 52nd Poznań Linguistic Meeting (PLM2023).

 Guest lectures in 2023: Historical Politeness Network in Ancient Languages; University of Bergamo and University of Lille.